Physical Therapy For Arthritis: Frequently Asked Questions

 Who Can Get Arthritis?

-People of any age can get arthritis.
+People of any age can develop arthritis, including children.

 If you are concerned you may have arthritis symptoms, it’s always a good idea to speak to your healthcare provider.